 7.3.7.1.2 Assessment of conditions for NR operation in Non-Terrestrial networks

-NTN systems may be deployed in wide range of frequency bands, ranging from 1-2GHz to mmWave range (L/S/C/Ku/Ka/Q/V bands).
 It has been proposed that eMBB should be supported for NTN and the modulation order might not always be low.
 PT-RS is needed in NTN at high carrier frequencies, where the maximum received SNR is limited by the phase noise.

 Considering the high speed of airborne/spaceborne vehicles, CFO and Doppler shift/spread might be worse in NTN and therefore CFO and Doppler estimation need to be considered.

 A number of phase noise masks such as DTH or VSAT use cases considered in [73-29], or other state of the art bent pipe of satellite or HAPS payloads as described in Annex B are considered as pertinent for non-terrestrial communications.
 Phase noise masks pertinent for terrestrial equipment operating in mmWave have been defined in NR in [73-30].
-As it can be seen from Figure 7.3.7.1-1, the phase noise profile may have significant variations depending on the considered model.
-In Figure 1, the PN mask from TR 38.803 is plotted for a carrier frequency of 30GHz.
-For DVB masks, the cumulated contributions from the hub, the satellite payload as well as the receiver have been taken into account in the phase noise figures.
-The last two phase noise masks, labelled as Ka-band S-band and Ka-band Ka-band, show the payload contribution to the phase noise due to only the frequency translation (indicated with the ‘arrow’) from the gateway-to-satellite carrier to the satellite-to-user one.
-It is noted that these two satellite phase noise masks have been used in this initial study, but they do not represent any mandatory requirements for satellite payload implementation.

 The performance of phase tracking algorithms is highly dependent on a large set of variables such as carrier frequency, subcarrier spacing, UE specific RF characteristics, configured MCS/bandwidth, frame length, DMRS configuration, Doppler, receiver implementation options, etc.

-Some of the phase noise masks in Figure 7.3.7.1-1 can be efficiently compensated by the current NR design in the absence of important Doppler shifts and/or residual CFO in the simulation scenarios described in Annex B. Some further investigation may be needed in the case of important Doppler shifts and/or residual CFO, in the presence of phase noise masks significantly different from the ones considered so far, or with very large channel bandwidths.

-Since the cell size in NTN is much larger than terrestrial network, the main objective of some NTN use cases is to ensure coverage so that a reduced size of Physical Resource Blocks can be considered in the case of power limited link budget.
-In this case, the pre-DFT density for DFTs-OFDM patterns and/or the frequency domain density for the UL CP-OFDM patterns may need to be re-evaluated.